ArtificialMinds/Cortex-OS/README.md

-# cortex-os
-A Linux distribution for the Internet of Things
+# A Linux distribution for the Internet of Things.

-This repository is not intended for use by Cortex OS home/business users.
-Instead, it allows developers to build their own version of the OS and enhance functionality.
+This repository is intended for use by Cortex-OS developers, to build your own version of the OS and enhance functionality.

 See contributing below for details on how to be a part of this project.

 ## Building

-This distribution is designed to be built on a Raspberry Pi device or similar.
+The distribution is designed to be built on a Raspberry Pi device or compatible.
 This repository hosts the most minimal bootable Debian-based distribution possible, which will then expand and install itself using Debian's unattended net installer.

 The following packages are required on a host machine to build this distribution: